valka465/scraper-with-chatgpt/README.md

 **Get Collection Button:**
 - Click the "Get Collection" button to initiate the scraping process for collections based on your input.
-- YourApp Name will retrieve collection data according to the specified parameters.
+- App will retrieve collection data according to the specified parameters.

 **Get Products Button:**
 - Click the "Get Products" button to begin scraping product data using the provided details.
-- YourApp Name will gather product information as per the specified parameters.
+- App will gather product information as per the specified parameters.

 The "Shopify" tab simplifies the process of data collection from Shopify websites.
-Whether you're conducting market research, monitoring trends, or analyzing product details, YourApp Name streamlines the data scraping process for informed decision-making.
+Whether you're conducting market research, monitoring trends, or analyzing product details, App streamlines the data scraping process for informed decision-making.

 ### Zillow

-The "Zillow" tab in YourApp Name provides powerful tools to extract property and listing data from Zillow.
+The "Zillow" tab in App provides powerful tools to extract property and listing data from Zillow.
 This tab is split into two sections: Zillow Property and Zillow Listing.
 Let's explore how each section works:

 ![Zillow Tab](https://github.com/valka465/scraper-with-chatgpt/blob/main/images/8.jpg)